madeofpendletonwool/PinePods/README.md

      - [ ] Pypods image in docker hub
      - [ ] Create Docker-Compose Code
      - [ ] Option to run your own local podcast index api connection
- - [ ] Create Web App
+ - [x] Create Web App
-     - [ ] More responsive layout
+     - [x] More responsive layout
      - [x] Security and Logins
-     - [ ] Database interaction for users and podcast data
+     - [x] Database interaction for users and podcast data
-     - [ ] MFA Logins - Github integration and local MFA

- ### To be added after version 1
+ ### To be added after beta version

  - [ ] Allow local downloads to just download the mp3 files direct
  - [ ] Second bar can sometimes lag a bit.
 Need to optimize
  - [ ] No retention on guest user.
 Once logged out it should delete everything
+ - [ ] Page refreshing to handle adding and removing of things better
+ - [ ] Find a better way to handle big lists.
+Opening podcasts with 1000+ episodes is chaos
+ - [ ] Handle Images better.
+Currently it takes a long time to parse through many images (Needs to not load all images.
+Only ones on screen)
  - [ ] Improve image caching
  - [ ] Reloaded not needed to add and remove episodes from pages
  - [ ] Customize login screen
  - [ ] Add highlight to indicate which page you're on
  - [ ] Add Itunes podcast API
+ - [ ] Better queue interaction.
+There should be a way to drop down current queue and view without changing route
+ - [ ] MFA Logins - Github integration and local MFA (OAuth)
  - [ ] GUI Wrapper for App
      - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
      - [ ] Linux App